The Beautiful Abandoned Spot In Idaho That’s Hidden In Plain Sight

 Enormous steel girders had to be built to withstand the pressure of hundreds of tons of locomotive, passengers, and ore being hauled over the canyon.

-Altogether, this historic railroad climbs close to 2,000 feet from its low point, to an elevation of over 3,700 feet near Craigmont.
+Altogether, this historic railroad climbs nearly 3,000 feet: from less than 800 feet at its lowest to an elevation of over 3,700 feet near Craigmont.

 Incredibly, the timbers for every mile of this glorious second subdivision stretch were cut on-site from nearby pines.

-The most scenic point - according to some - is east of Culdesac, where an eight-mile loop hugs the Lapwai Canyon and uses multiple trestles to span the scenic landscape.
+The most scenic point is east of Culdesac, where an eight-mile loop hugs the Lapwai Canyon and uses multiple trestles to span the vibrant landscape.

 Here, the curvaceous Half Moon trestle arcs in a graceful bend at 141 feet above the ground.
 This famous stretch also includes six tunnels and eighteen trestles that allow the track to wind up one side of Lapwai Canyon, switch back on itself, and continue up the hill to the top.